muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/UEP.md

 Here we present our software implementation of the Unperturbed Electrostatic Potential (UEP) Method: a method that requires only one DFT calculation, which is used to compute the electronic density of the host material.
 This, in turn, is used to calculate the minima of the host material’s electrostatic potential and to estimate the muon stopping site, relying on the approximation that the muon’s presence does not significantly affect its surroundings.

-The software has a complementary tool, which evaluates the intertitial high-symmetry sites in the host material that have not been yet occupied by a muon.
+The software has a complementary tool, which evaluates the interstitial high-symmetry sites in the host material that have not yet been occupied by a muon.
 In practice, very often, the muon stopping site will be a high-symmetry site of the crystal that has not already been occupied by another atom.
 Hence, the complementary tool performs a crystallographic analysis of the pure system as a useful first step.

 A detailed description of the methodology is given in this [paper by S. Sturniolo and L. Liborio](https://aip.scitation.org/doi/10.1063/5.0012381).